JustinGOSSES/wellio.js/README.md

 Nope, it only loads to your browser's memory and then your browser forgets it when you close the tab.

 ## Can I see the demo right now?
-Yes, there are two options.
+Yes, there are three options.
 #### Github pages demo <a href="https://justingosses.github.io/wellio.js/">page</a>:
 Open the demo page running on github pages.
 Click one of the big blue buttons up top to  open a file loader.
 You can either use a LAS files already part of the webpage or you can load a local LAS file from your computer.